Tomáš Vincour: Playing career

 Vincour's tenure with the Comets was short lived, as on August 29, 2014, Vincour activated his NHL out-clause after he was unexpectedly contacted and offered a contract by the Avalanche to return to North America for the 2014–15 season.
 Vincour suffered an early injury and was reassigned to the Lake Erie Monsters to begin his 2014–15 season.
 He was recalled to the Avalanche and played in 7 games for 1 assist before he was returned to finish the year with the Monsters.

 On August 18, 2015, as a free agent from the Avalanche, Vincour returned to the KHL, signing a one-year contract with HC Sibir Novosibirsk.
 In the 2015–16 season, Vincour set new KHL marks in recording 27 points in 45 games.
 As a free agent at the conclusion of the season, Vincour opted to return hometown club, HC Kometa Brno of the Czech ELH on August 5, 2016.

 After two seasons with Brno, capturing the Czech Championship in each campaign, Vincour left the club as a free agent and signed a two-year contract to remain in the ELH with Mountfield HK on July 13, 2018.

+In returning to Kometa Brno, Vincour played out the remainder of his professional career in the ELH, announcing his retirement following the 2023–24 season, on 8 April 2024.
+He would remain within Kometa Brno, transitioning into a scouting capacity of the hockey operations.